-The ongoing mystery that is Heroes In Crisis has reached Issue #3, but before we dive in lets take a look at the covers for this issue.
+Heroes In Crisis #3 is here, but before we dive in lets take a look at the covers for this issue.
 Artist Clay Mann has created a cover that in my opinion captures the true essence of the entire arc to date, that of a murder mystery and what better way to convey that than to feature the two most prominent detectives in the DC universe examining a key piece of evidence.

 The variant cover for this issue is by Ryan Sook, and continues the theme of ‘case files’ which chronicle our heroes most harrowing ordeals.
 This particular variant highlights the death of Maxwell Lord at the hands of Wonder Woman.
 I’ve thoroughly enjoyed these covers and the latest is no exception, as it perfectly highlights the fact that even the most godly and empowered of heroes are susceptible to trauma be it physically or mentally.